 - If the temperature delta (difference between the environment temperature and desired temperature) is greater than 40 degrees, it would be wise to consider utilizing a High Power (2400-3600) watts or Heavy Duty Insulation for your Intermediate Bulk Container Heater.

-Silicone Heaters are a specialized heating solution that is used by many industries to keep thermally sensitive products at appropriate process temperatures.
+Silicone Intermediate Bulk Container Heaters are a specialized heating solution that is used by many industries to keep thermally sensitive products at appropriate process temperatures.
 These IBC tote heaters are placed under the container.

-These heaters are designed for heating a multitude of products which are contained in an “In-Box” or “Bag-In-Box” style intermediate bulk container.
+These IBC tote heaters are designed for heating a multitude of products which are contained in an “In-Box” or “Bag-In-Box” style intermediate bulk container.

 This Under-Tote heater can be customized to suit various container sizes and in some cases can be used with Plastic Bottle “caged” Intermediate Bulk Containers for gentle warming and frost protection applications.

-The Under-Tote Heater makes direct contact with the bag or box which contains the product so it is ideal for providing direct and uniform heating to products.
+The Under-Tote Heater makes direct contact with the bag or box which contains the product so the IBC tote heater is ideal for providing direct and uniform heating to products.
 Typical materials range from glucose to wax, honey and shampoo, corn syrup and liquid soap, the Under-Tote Heater offers excellent thermal control and uniform heating ensuring that the thermally sensitive product contents do not exceed maximum temperatures.

-Submersible heaters get dropped into the contents of the Intermediate Bulk Containers.
-By being submersed in the material the heat transfer is most efficient.
+(Temporarily Out of Stock) Submersible heaters get dropped into the contents of the Intermediate Bulk Containers (IBC heaters).
+By being submersed in the material, these IBC tote heaters have extremely efficient heat transfers.

-For many applications where keeping the contents sanitary having a heater in the contents of the Intermediate Bulk Container wouldn’t be suitable, but when it is a submersible heater can be a good solution or an easy way provide additional heat.
+For many applications that require keeping the contents sanitary, having a heater in the contents of the Intermediate Bulk Container wouldn’t be suitable, but when it is an IBC immersion heater can be a good solution or an easy way provide additional heat.